srini21/fmri-sim/README.md

 Generating a model with simulated fmri and dti data coupled with behavioral features and age , to be used for predicting disease symptoms in the brain.

+The Samples are generated in a new directory called 'Samples_fMRI'

+TODO :
+Generate DTI Samples

 Writeup
 =======